Desbeers/Make-Books/sample book/03 01 Files.md

 Then it will set-up a whole bunch of necessary  *variables* by including `/includes/variables.zsh` .
 This file is shared by all the other scripts as well to save me from typing over and over again.

 Then, the time has come...
-We are ready for Make.
-Make is a verb, oh yeh, because it is an application you have installed if you followed the install instructions nicely.
+We are ready for `make`.
+Make is a verb here, oh yeh, because it is an application you have installed if you followed the install instructions nicely.
 Make is a program to make stuff; in our case, a book.
-Let’s make it by running make!
+Let’s make it by running `make`.

 ## File: /make/Makefile